-In the brief period since December 2018, 130 people have already come to TNG’s offices to be interviewed by Tengai—the world’s first-ever unbiased interview robot.
+In the brief period since December 2018 to February 2019, about 200 people have come to TNG’s offices to a test pilot and be interviewed by Tengai—the world’s first-ever unbiased interview robot.
 After concluding Tengai’s test phase, TNG is now transitioning to the next stage of the development process.
 As we take this step forward, we would like to say a big thank you to everyone who volunteered as test candidates for the project.
 Your contributions mean that, together, we can now take the next step in achieving unbiased recruitment and help promote a more sustainable job market.

 Tengai Unbiased, the collaborative project devised by TNG and Furhat Robotics (a tech startup that began at Stockholm’s KTH Royal Institute of Technology), was launched during the summer of 2018.
 Its aim?
 To develop the world’s first-ever unbiased social interview robot; a tool to help make the recruitment process fairer for every jobseeker and give all candidates a level playing field during job interviews, regardless of their age, gender, origin, or appearance.
 Tengai also aims to lighten human recruiters’ administrative workload, allowing them to spend more time on personal interaction with job candidates.

 For Tengai to harmonize with TNG’s unbiased, competency-based recruitment methodology, we first needed to train the robot to conduct unbiased interviews.
 With this in mind, during the fall of 2018 we advertised for test subjects who were willing to be among the first people in the world to be interviewed by a social recruiter robot, and at the same time support research in the field.
 Naturally, everyone was welcome to apply.